vygr/ChrysaLisp/docs/TERMINAL.md

 * Lines 21 through 25 - The body of the command

-This is the `dump` command that outputs a nicely format hex dump of `stdin` or files given on the command args.
+This is the `dump` command that outputs a nicely formatted hex dump of `stdin` or files given on the command args.

 ```file
 cmd/dump.lisp